-Our bed bases come in two main styles: with legs, which give the bed a more traditional look, or the popular divan bed style, which consists of two major parts and is extra practical if you opt for storage drawers.
+Our bed bases come in two main styles: legs, which give the bed a more traditional look, or the popular divan bed style, which consists of two major parts and is extra practical if you opt for storage drawers.

 Not only this, you save yourself some time and money on regular trips to a massage specialist.
 That’s not to mention saving yourself the awkwardness some people experience when they visit a massage specialist and must remove some of their clothing.
-In the privacy of your own home, you can use the massage unit as little or as much as you like and without feeling any embarrassment.
+In the privacy of your own home, you can use the massage unit as little or as much as you like without feeling any embarrassment.

 Can you put a headboard on an adjustable bed?